PostHog/posthog.com/contents/docs/libraries/remix.md

 icon: ../../images/docs/integrate/frameworks/remix.svg
 ---

-PostHog makes it easy to get data about traffic and usage of your [Remix](https://astro.build/) app.
+PostHog makes it easy to get data about traffic and usage of your [Remix](https://remix.run/) app.
 Integrating PostHog into your site enables analytics about user behavior, custom events capture, session recordings, feature flags, and more.

-This guide walks you through integrating PostHog into your Astro app using the [JavaScript Web SDK](/docs/libraries/js).
+This guide walks you through integrating PostHog into your Remix app using the [JavaScript Web SDK](/docs/libraries/js).

 ## Installation